End-to-End Learning on 3D Protein Structure for Interface Prediction: Dataset

-To construct $\mathcal{C}_r$, our more data-rich dataset, we start by mining the PDB for pairs of interacting protein subunits (Figure \ref{fig:ip}A).
-For this dataset, both the input structures to the model and the labels are derived from the final, bound complex.
-The PDB contains data of varying quality, so we only include complexes that meet the following criteria: $\geq$ 500Å\textsuperscript{2} buried surface area, solved using X-ray crystallography or cryo-EM at better than 3.5Å resolution, only contains protein chains longer than 50 amino acids, and is the first model in a structure.
-Furthermore, DB5 is initially derived from the PDB, so we use sequence-based pruning to ensure that there is no complex-level cross-contamination between our train and test sets.
-Specifically, we exclude any complex that has any individual protein with over 30\% sequence identity when aligned to any protein in $\mathcal{C}_p$.
-This is a commonly-used sequence identity threshold \citep{Yang2013,Jordan2012b}.
-The initial processing as well as the DB5 exclusion yields a dataset of 44,828 binary complexes.
-Note that competiting methods do not employ such pruning on their training set --- a potential source of bias.
-Alternate exclusion criteria do not significantly impact model performance (0.890 $\pm$ 0.011 for the dataset as described above; 0.887 $\pm$ 0.007 using a 20\% sequence identity cutoff; 0.883 $\pm$ 0.007 after removal of complexes sharing any domain-domain interaction with the test set using 3did \parencite{Mosca2014}).
+While DB5 includes only 230 complexes, the PDB contains over 160,000 structures, providing an alluring target for increasing the amount of training data available.
+We therefore set out to construct the Database of Interacting Protein Structures (DIPS) by mining the PDB for pairs of interacting proteins (Figure \ref{fig:ip}A).
+For this dataset, both the input structures to the model and the labels (that is, whether or not a given amino acid in a first protein physically contacts a given amino acid in the other protein) are derived from the structure of the complex in which the two proteins are bound together.
+As the PDB contains data of varying quality, we only include complexes that meet the following criteria: $\geq$ 500 Å\textsuperscript{2} buried surface area, solved using X-ray crystallography or cryo-electron microscopy at better than 3.5 Å resolution, only contains protein chains longer than 50 amino acids, and is the first model in a structure.
+As DB5 is also derived from the PDB we use sequence-based pruning to ensure that there is no cross-contamination between our train and test sets.
+Specifically, we exclude any complex that has any individual protein with over 30\% sequence identity when aligned to any protein in DB5.
+This is a commonly used sequence identity threshold \parencite{Yang2013,Jordan2012b}, but competing methods for protein interface prediction do not employ such pruning on their training set, which may bias performance comparisons in their favor.
+The initial processing as well as the sequence-level exclusion yields a dataset of 42,826 binary complexes, over two orders of magnitude larger than DB5.